Seven ways to avoid distractions at work

 I have a hard time focusing on anything, anywhere.
 I find it especially challenging to avoid distractions at work.
 Our office is a wide open space where I can see – and hear – everyone around me, which makes me lose focus on a regular basis.

 Some people (like myself) get pushed off balance by the smallest of interruptions.
 Other people find it easier to concentrate.
-Even if you’re the most focused person in the world, nobody pays 100% attention to their work all the time.
+Even if you’re the most focused person in the world, nobody pays 100 percent attention to their work all the time.

 Sometimes, focusing on the work right in front of you can be a challenge – even more so if it’s something you hope you didn’t need to do.